 Merchants and workers - British cities which had grown rich on the profits of the slave trade were also keen to continue their success.

-African rulers - They tried to defend the slave trade.
+African rulers - Some African rulers who had benefitted from the slave trade tried to defend it.
 When the British abolished the slave trade in 1807, the King of Bonny wrote to Parliament to complain.